-The 2003 Annual Meeting of Stockholders of Molina Healthcare, Inc. (the "Company") will be held at 10:00 a.m. (local time) on December 4, 2003, at The Hilton Long Beach, International Ballroom located at 701 West Ocean Boulevard, Long Beach, California, 90831, for the following purposes:
+The 2004 Annual Meeting of Stockholders of Molina Healthcare, Inc. (the "Company") will be held at 10:00 a.m. (local time) on May 12, 2004, at The Hilton Long Beach, International Ballroom located at 701 West Ocean Boulevard, Long Beach, California, 90831, for the following purposes:

-- 1. To elect two directors to hold office until the 2006 Annual Meeting; - 2.
-To ratify the selection of Ernst & Young LLP as independent accountants of the Company for the fiscal year ending December 31, 2003; and - 3.
+- 1. To elect three of seven directors to hold office until the 2007 Annual Meeting; and - 2.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-The Board of Directors has fixed the close of business on November 7, 2003 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and at any continuation, adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on March 23, 2004 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and at any continuation, adjournment or postponement thereof.